 Video length: 9 minutes

-How did the United States government and the American people respond to Nazism?
+How did the US government and the American people respond to Nazism?
 Learn how to bring the Americans and the Holocaust online exhibition and lesson plans into the classroom.

 Video length: 13 minutes